SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

      * A specific cluster `squidproxy_cluster=squidproxy.standalone.01`.
      * All clusters in an environment `environment=standalone`.
      * For alerts applicable to all cluster that start with squidproxy-standalone, your custom filter would be `proxy_cluster=squidproxy-standalone*`.
-     * For alerts applicable to a specific farm within a production environment, your custom filter would be, `proxy_system=squidproxy` and `environment=standalone` (This assumes you have set the optional environment tag while configuring collection).
+     * For alerts applicable to a specific farm within a production environment, your custom filter would be `proxy_system=squidproxy` and `environment=standalone` (This assumes you have set the optional environment tag while configuring collection).
    3. All monitors are disabled by default on installation, if you would like to enable all the monitors, set the parameter `monitors_disabled` to `false` in this file.
    4. By default, the monitors are configured in a monitor **folder** called “**SquidProxy**”, if you would like to change the name of the folder, update the monitor folder name in “folder” key at `squidproxy.auto.tfvars` file.
 5. If you would like the alerts to send email or connection notifications, modify the file `squidproxy_notifications.auto.tfvars` and populate `connection_notifications` and `email_notifications` as per below examples.